1995World Events

 Swegle School has added classrooms and modern facilities, but retains the same high standards of education established by the founder and enjoys strong family support.
 It is in the East Lancaster Neighborhood Association neighborhood.

 Another school was established in ELNA in 1995.
 Blanchet Catholic School was established in this year, carrying on the traditions established by Sacred Heart Academy and Serra Catholic high schools.
-In 2011, the school celebrated it's 16th year with an Open House where student art work and Senior school memories and goals for the future were displayed.
+In 2011, the school celebrated its 16th year with an Open House where student art work and Senior school memories and goals for the future were displayed.
 More information can be found at the school's website.

 Other events